 Note that roulette minimum bets are typically lower mid-week or early in the morning when demand is light.
-When hunting for low minimums, we’d also recommend getting away from “touristy” areas like the Strip and Fremont Street.
-As you’ll see, most of the cheapest roulette spots below are off the beaten path.
+When hunting for low minimums, I’d also recommend getting away from “touristy” areas like the Strip and Fremont Street.
+As you’ll see, the cheapest places to play live roulette are found off the beaten path.

 Quick disclaimer: Casinos can, and do, adjust minimum bets and limits on table games frequently.
-Although we’ll do our best to keep this guide to finding the cheapest roulette in Las Vegas up to date, we always recommend double-checking with the property before stopping in to avoid surprises.
+Although I’ll do my best to keep this guide to finding the cheapest roulette in Las Vegas up to date, I always recommend double-checking with the property before stopping in to avoid surprises.

 Cheap Roulette On (And Near) The Las Vegas Strip